ClimbingAl/CONCRETE/site_content/foundation_and_services/configuration_and_use/security_risk_and_trust/physical_security_and_identity.md

 Identity services.

+Want the organisation of this to be layered too - separate teams for fingerprints, DNA, gait, facial recognition, .. each providing their own outputs that others can use. who guards the guards.

 Dongles.
 Something I own - identity.
 Which in turn can start to add more functionality for the management of need-to-know.

 Separate gait identification.
 Biometric face recognition....